mekzcnt/tlcreator/README.md

 # Timeline Creator
 This project present system for create timeline for describe news, events and histories.
-When you created it show on your browsers that timeline was displayed by TimelineJS JavaScript Library.
+When you created it, you can view it on your browsers that timeline was displayed by TimelineJS JavaScript Library.

+And can embed your timeline on your websites or your blogs too!

 Backend system is powered by Laravel 5.4 and MySQL 5.7.6+ (The reason for these MySQL versions because they support JSON field type which uses with TimelineJS)